-The market is less convinced, though, with one analyst referring to the deal as “just a financial-engineering story.”
+The market was less than convinced, though, with one analyst referring to the deal as “just a financial-engineering story.”
 Terms like “lumbering giant” and references to HPE “falling further and further behind” were also common in the aftermath of the announcement.
-There was even an almost nostalgic reference to HPs geneses as the “original “started in a garage” company.”
+There was even an almost nostalgic reference to HPs genesis as the “original “started in a garage” company.”

 Despite mixed sentiment, HPE shares rose more than 10% in after hours trading following the announcement on Tuesday.

-As the WSJ pointed out, the restructuring is “evidence of ongoing turmoil in the corporate computing market as business spending tightens and traditional data centers give way to cloud computing.”
+As the WSJ pointed out, the restructuring was “evidence of ongoing turmoil in the corporate computing market as business spending tightens and traditional data centers give way to cloud computing.”

-While competitors like Dell and EMC are taking a merger approach to navigate this inflection point, Whitman has decided on a breakup strategy.
+While competitors like Dell and EMC took a merger approach to navigate this inflection point, Whitman decided on a breakup strategy.
 Though their approaches are different, the big players are united in a common goal: staying relevant in a rapidly changing tech landscape.

-In what is surely a sign of the times, HPE made a “Transaction by the Numbers” infographic series.
+In what is surely a sign of the times, HPE announced its spinoff with a brand ready-made.
+Its launch included a “Transaction by the Numbers” infographic series.
 Dedicated landing pages created a targeted experience for visitors to the site.
 There was also a steady stream of communications through Twitter.

-With all the movement, it’s hard to imagine HPE employees or customers (let alone investors) have a clear understanding of what the company stands for.
-And that’s a problem.
+With all the changes, it was critical that employees and investors had a clear understanding of what the company stands for.
 Without a clearly articulated vision and compelling benefit-driven story, the market will create its own narrative.